devsoc-unsw/freerooms/docs/frontend_requests.md

     ]
 ]
 ```
+A course name for each date pair is also beneficial, but not necessary yet.

+## For a specific room in a building
 An example room_name could be: `Keith Burrows Theatre (K-J14-G5)`
-A course name for each date pair is also beneficial, but not necessary yet.

-** All booked times for a specific room in a specified date range. **
-Request from frontend would supply the room name, a starting date and an ending date.
+Input type: room name, a starting date and an ending date.

-An example room name could be: `Keith Burrows Theatre (K-J14-G5)`
 Start or end date would follow the format: `YYYY-MM-DD`.
 For now it can be assumed that the starting day will always be a _Monday_, and the ending date will always be a _Sunday_.

 Desired output follows format:
 ```
 [
     {